mrgudenheim/fftae/README.md

 # Limitations and Notes
 - Having two Move opcodes in a row (ex.
 MoveForward2() followed by MoveForward2()) may cause weird issues
+- Deleting an animation will cause any pointer that points past the end to instead point to the first animation
 - Pointers above the max limit will not be saved in seq or xml

 # Future Improvements